 With these things I then grouped like with like, and genre with genre (so all dusters were put together, alongside the polish / washing tablets and fabric conditioners were all put together with any other items washing related (stain remover, technical clothing wash, dryer sheets etc…), and then I could see what I had and how large a space that section required to store everything together (which would be the ultimate aim)

-We have lived here a while now, so the one thing I knew was that the amounts of each item were roughly what we would have each time I opened the cupboards – so I could definately see the space required
+We have lived here a while now, so the one thing I knew was that the amounts of each item were roughly what we would have each time I opened the cupboards – so I could definitely see the space required.

 TIP – If you aren’t sure of what space you need – then this is when a review is also needed – as you may come back to find you actually needed a lot more or less, and can alter accordingly.